 If you have a large open space, but don’t have the budget for building permanent structures, you can create third space by using planters as dividers.
 Using planters as dividers can partition out large areas and create new workspaces for employees to collaborate.

-For helpful advice on how to implement these trends into your office, check out our piece, “How to Design A Modern Office Space.”
+For helpful advice on how to implement these trends into your office, check out our piece, “How to Design Modern Office Spaces.”